wp-plugins/forum-server/readme.txt

 3. About the forum page.

 == Changelog ==
-= 1.6.1 =
+= 1.6.2 =
-removed invalid reference to future pro version
+* Fixed bug: Incorrect formatting in replies subject for topics and posts containing apostrophes
-= 1.6 =
+* Fixed bug: Disallow ability to modify guest posts by other guests
-* Images and icons structure reworked: CSS and CSS sprites are used instead of IMG tags and separate images for icons.
+* Fixed bug: Fix the topic links in the rss feed and email-notifications
-The following skins have been modified to be compatible with the new structure: BBPress for WP Forum Server, Smooth Exclusive, WP-Forum 2.0, Exclusive.
+* Added line breaks in post/answer body for better text formatting = 1.6 =
-Important!
-If you are using a customized WP Forum Server skin, you may need to make changes to it for icons to display correctly.
-Please use one of default skins as a sample.
+* Fixed bug: Duplicate launch of plugin with sfc-like plugin
-More details on CSS Sprites: http://www.alistapart.com/articles/sprites
+* Fixed bug: Fix youtube video insertion (allow html embed object)
-* Fixed bug: Duplicate launch of WP Forum Server when sfc-like plugin is used
+* Was added support SEO-frendly URLs
-* Fixed bug: Problem with Youtube video insertion (allows html embed object) = 1.5.2 =
+= 1.5.2 =
 * Fixed bug: Duplicate launch of plugin on certain themes and WordPress installations
 * Fixed bug: Localization support on WordPress 3.0+